 Beware… there are anatomical gift organizations operating in Pennsylvania and across the country that are for profit companies.
 These companies appeal to those interested with their message of “no cost” disposition.
 Although this is true, their motive is to reap large profits by selling the body, either intact or in parts.
 In most cases, the individual parts and appendages are sold to various buyers across the United States and even other countries.
 Surprisingly, this practice is legal, however government regulation and oversight is practically nonexistent.

 Spence Funeral Services routinely partners with Humanity Gifts Registry to coordinate the proper care of the deceased from the place of death to the assigned institution, provide care for the family, and arrange meaningful gatherings to celebrate life.
-On the contrary, we do not agree with the unethical practices of the “for profit” organizations and will not be associated with them in any way.
+We do not agree with the unethical practices of the “for profit” organizations and will not be associated with them in any way.

-Before making your decision, research your options and consult with Spence Funeral Services if you have any questions or uncertainty.
+Before making your decision, research your options and consult with Spence Funeral Services if you have any questions.